 Should pupils or parents/carers be unhappy with any aspect of provision they should discuss the problem with a class teacher in the first instance.
-Anyone who feels unable to talk to the teacher, or is not satisfied with the teacher's comments, should ask to speak to the SENCo.
+Anyone who feels

 In the event of a formal complaint, parents are advised to contact the Head teacher.
 The Concerns and Complaints policy is published on the school website.
 The Surrey SEND Information, Support and Advice Service helpline is available for parents who wish further information or support.
 The service can be contacted on 01737 737 300 or https://sendadvicesurrey.org.uk/.